EternityForest/EmberOS/README.md

 * Puts a tmpfs over /home/pi and /root, making them volatile but writable.
 * Disables overscan.
 You almost certainly don't want this on a modern display.
 * Sets up a US keyboard layout(This will eventually be set through /sketch if there's interest)
-* Boots by default into a Chromium fullscreen kiosk(Exit with alt-f4) to /sketck/kiosk_startpage.html
+* Boots by default into a Chromium fullscreen kiosk(Exit with alt-f4) pointed at http://localhost

 * Keeps the default customPiOs behavior of configuring WiFi in /boot, not sketch.